Kindergarten is a big change young children face. Learn how to prepare your child for kindergarten to help them adjust to a new school.

 No wonder preparing for kindergarten can feel daunting—for both parent and child.

 Despite the years my kids had spent in preschool, kindergarten felt like a whole new world.
 They’d attend morning assembly with 500+ other students—all of them older.
 They might hear school bells announcing recess and lunch.
 I worried how they’d fare on the playground, with many more kids to contend with.

 Thankfully, you can do plenty at home to prepare your child for kindergarten.

 You can change your daily habits to mimic what to expect and show him that kindergarten can be an exciting and seamless adjustment.
 Take a look at what you can do right at home, whether he’s been in preschool or not:

 1. Give your child chores

-Your child’s kindergarten teacher will assign simple tasks to the students, like putting mats away or turning on the lights.
+Your child’s kindergarten teacher might assign simple tasks to the students, like putting mats away or turning on the lights.
 Start your child on general chores around the house, from picking up toys and putting clothes in the hamper.

 If she seems keen or able to do any task, assign it to her.
-The tasks will take longer than if you were to do them (15 minutes to wipe down the table?!).
+The tasks might take longer than if you were to do them (15 minutes to wipe down the table?!).
 But you’re nurturing self-sufficiency skills and promoting a community-minded mentality.